Cerian GriffithsLecturer in Law (Criminal Law and Criminal Justice)

 Initially graduating in Government from the London School of Economics, Cerian was called to the Bar in 2007 and went on to work for a number of prosecution agencies including the Serious Fraud Agency, the Financial Services Authority, and the Office of Fair Trading.
 Cerian taught criminal law and legal methods, and lectured in evidence law at Birkbeck College, University of London before taking up a lecturing position in law at the University of Warsaw.

-In 2017, Cerian will be submitting her PhD Thesis, ‘Prosecuting Fraud in the Metropolis, 1760-1820’.
+Cerian was award her PhD in 2017, the title of which was ‘Prosecuting Fraud in the Metropolis, 1760-1820’.
 This thesis was carried out at the University of Liverpool as part of the AHRC funded project, The Digital Panopticon: The Global Impact of London Punishments, 1780-1925.

 Cerian’s forthcoming publications concern the prosecution of fraud and financial crime from the eighteenth century to the modern day.
 Cerian’s research is deeply inter-disciplinary, incorporating historical research with more traditional legal historical topics such as the doctrinal underpinnings of financial crime.
 Cerian also undertakes to incorporate wider historical methods into her research through the application of Marxist historical theory.